 Godly Play is for children four years through first grade.
 It is coordinated by the Director of Christian Education and our awesome volunteers!

 When & Where

-Godly Play meets on Sunday mornings during the 11:00am worship service.
+Godly Play meets on Sunday mornings during the 11:00am worship service from September through May.
 Children go to worship with their families and are excused following the Children’s Message.
 A Godly Play volunteer meets them in the Courtyard to take them to the Godly Play Room (Room G10 on the ground floor of the Mission Center), where parents can pick them up after worship.